 Every software team needs dedicated QA (quality assurance) engineers and it’s no different for hardware teams.

-It’s quite common for small engineering teams to not have QA resources during the design phase, but as mass production gets closer QA is an indispensable role in the manufacturing operations team.
+It’s quite common for small engineering teams to not have hardware QA resources during the design phase, but as mass production gets closer QA is an indispensable role in the manufacturing operations team.

 Don’t rely on your contract manufacturer to take complete responsibility of QA, as there is an inherent conflict of interest.
 A mass production test plan should be a work of collaboration between in-house QA and the contract manufacturer.

 On the other hand, skipping tests during the design phase carries the risk of a huge reset when problems are uncovered during the pre-production stage and when the cost of change is high.
-In the worse case scenario, paying customers could discover flaws that should have been caught well before the factory started churning out hundreds of units per day.
+In the worst-case scenario, paying customers could discover flaws that should have been caught well before the factory started churning out hundreds of units per day.

 Don’t tempt Murphy’s law: design a test plan and dedicate ample resources to testing so your final product meets your, and your customers’, standards.